Goldman Sachs: Subprime mortgage crisis: 2007–2008

-During the 2008 financial crisis, the Federal Reserve introduced a number of short-term credit and liquidity facilities to help stabilize markets.
+During the 2008 financial crisis, the Federal Reserve introduced several short-term credit and liquidity facilities to help stabilize markets.
 Some of the transactions under these facilities provided liquidity to institutions whose disorderly failure could have severely stressed an already fragile financial system.
 Goldman Sachs was one of the heaviest users of these loan facilities, taking out many loans between March 18, 2008, and April 22, 2009.
 The Primary Dealer Credit Facility (PDCF), the first Fed facility ever to provide overnight loans to investment banks, loaned Goldman Sachs a total of $589 billion against collateral such as corporate market instruments and mortgage-backed securities.
 The Term Securities Lending Facility (TSLF), which allows primary dealers to borrow liquid Treasury securities for one month in exchange for less liquid collateral, loaned Goldman Sachs a total of $193 billion.
 Goldman Sachs's borrowings totaled $782 billion in hundreds of revolving transactions over these months.
 The loans were fully repaid in accordance with the terms of the facilities.